Phillies vs Marlins Odds, Spread, and Total

 Phillies vs Marlins Predictions and Picks

-On the mound for the Phillies is Jesús Luzardo, who is 6-2 with a 4.23 ERA.
-Half of his starts have been quality outings, but two of his last three have been among his worst this season, allowing eight runs in one and 12 in the other.

-Miami is 14-21 at home and 5-5 in its last ten games.
-The Marlins rank 23rd in runs scored, 11th in batting average, 18th in on-base percentage, and 20th in slugging percentage.
-They have the third-worst ERA in the league.
-Kyle Stowers leads the team in home runs and RBIs and went 1-for-4 with a run scored in Game 1.
-Recently, the pitching has been decent, but the offense remains more cold than hot.

-On the mound for the Marlins is Cal Quantrill, who is 3-7 with a 5.61 ERA.
-He has yet to record a quality start this season but has allowed three runs or fewer in seven straight outings.
+Miami is 15-21 at home and also 6-4 in its last ten games.
+The Marlins rank 23rd in runs scored, 12th in batting average, 19th in on-base percentage, and 20th in slugging percentage.
+Their pitching staff has the third-worst ERA in the majors.
+Xavier Edwards leads the team in batting average and is riding a four-game hitting streak.
+Starting for Miami is Adam Mazur, who is 0-0 with a 0.00 ERA this season.
+He has yet to make a start this year.
+In his career, he holds a 1-3 record with a 7.49 ERA in eight starts.

+The Phillies are likely to bounce back on offense as they face a pitcher with limited major league experience and poor numbers in a small sample size.
+Meanwhile, Suárez has been consistently strong in nearly every start this season.